DIAL-RPI/Spectral-Adversarial-Data-Augmentation/README.md

 All datasets used in our work are publicly available.
 In our experiments, we followed the data precrossing in the [RandConv](https://github.com/wildphoton/RandConv/).

-- The trained model is at `./work/checkpoints`
-- The data splition used in our experiments is at `./work/data/data_info.csv`
-- Before running the code, please put the preprocessed images into `./work/data/img`

 ### Measure the sensitivity map of an ERM model

 Train and evaluate an ERM model by